-12. NET LOSS PER SHARE
+NET LOSS PER SHARE 12.

 The Group has determined that its convertible redeemable participating preferred shares are participating securities as the preferred shares participate in undistributed earnings on an as-if-converted basis.
 The holders of the preferred shares are entitled to receive dividends on a pro rata basis, as if their shares had been converted into ordinary shares.
-The Group determined that the nonvested restricted shares are participating securities as the holders of the nonvested restricted shares have a nonforfeitable right to receive dividends with all ordinary shares but the nonvested restricted shares do not have a contractual obligation to fund or otherwise absorb the Company's losses.
-Accordingly, the Group uses the two-class method of computing net loss per share, for ordinary shares, nonvested restricted shares and preferred shares according to participation rights in undistributed earnings.
+The Group determined that the nonvested restricted shares are participating securities as the holders of the nonvested restricted shares have a nonforfeitable right to receive dividends with all ordinary shares.
+Accordingly, the Group uses the two-class method of computing net loss per share, for ordinary and preferred shares according to participation rights in undistributed earnings.

-NOTES TO UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE NINE-MONTH PERIODS ENDED SEPTEMBER 30, 2013 AND 2014 (In U.S. dollars in thousands, except share data)
+NOTES TO UNAUDITED CONDENSED CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE NINE-MONTH PERIODS ENDED SEPTEMBER 30, 2013 AND 2014